-The PhD curriculum is covering a minimum of three years, with two module blocks of three months each held at LMU Munich and in between research periods of 12 to 18 months abroad.
-The last and final stay in Munich will be a brief period of about two weeks, when the defense and the final graduation ceremony will take place.
+The PhD curriculum is covering a minimum of three years, with two module blocks of three months each held at Ludwig-Maximilians-Universität (LMU) in Munich and in between research periods of 12 to 18 months abroad.
+The last and final stay in Munich will be a brief period of about two weeks, when the defense and the graduation ceremony will take place.
 The following paragraphs give an overview of the general outline of the curriculum.

-Accepted candidates will start in Munich at the end of September/ in the beginning of October with the first module block (MB I) of three months duration.
-In this block, all candidates are supposed to pass the same curriculum, independent of their research subject, to ensure a common basis of knowledge of students with different backgrounds and different scientific interests.
+Accepted candidates will start in Munich at the beginning of October with the first module block (MB I) of three months duration.
+In this block, all candidates are supposed to pass the same curriculum, independent of their research subject, to ensure a common basis of knowledge of candidates with different backgrounds and different scientific interests.
 The different subjects will cover general health issues, research methodology, health systems research, but also subjects on social competence (soft skills).
-The main focus of the MB I lie in medical topics, epidemiology and quantitative methods, with additional sessions in public health.
+The main focus of MB I lies in medical topics, epidemiology and quantitative methods, with additional sessions in public health.
 Some modules will be subject to tests or assignments.
-At the same time, students will work with their supervisors on the design of their research project, including obligatory presentations of their projects to other students and selected audience.
+At the same time, candidates will work with their supervisors on the design of their research project, including obligatory presentations of their projects to other candidates and selected audience.
 Full time commitment will be expected for this densely scheduled period.
 MB I ends towards the end of December.

 Research Period I

-Subsequently, students will return to their research locations for their now starting research period of one year, from January to December (RP I).
-Close contact between the students, the local supervisor and the LMU supervisors will be maintained through a web-based communication platform, our PhD Portal.
-Students will be required to submit research reports bimonthly, evaluating progress and problems of the project, commented on by all supervisors.
-A visit of one LMU supervisor to the location of research abroad is envisaged for the RP I in order to evaluate research related issues together with the student and the local supervisor on site.
-Optional is the attendance at a regional workshop, where all students together with their supervisors, will be invited for an interim get together, to provide a personal stage for scientific and private exchange, along with seminars held for the entire group.
+Subsequently, candidates will return to their research locations for their now starting research period of one year, from January to December (RP I).
+Close contact between the candidates, the local supervisor and the LMU supervisors will be maintained as candidates are required to submit research reports bimonthly, evaluating progress and problems of the project, commented on by all supervisors.
+A visit of one LMU supervisor to the location of research abroad is envisaged for the RP I in order to evaluate research related issues together with the candidate and the local supervisor on site.
+Optional is the attendance at a regional workshop, where all candidates together with their supervisors, will be invited for an interim get together, to provide a personal stage for scientific and private exchange, along with seminars held for the entire group.

-In the months January to March of the following year, the students will enter the second Module Block (MB II) back again in Munich.
+In the months January to March of the following year, candidates will enter the second Module Block (MB II) back again in Munich.
 MB II comprises advanced subjects on research methodology, personal development and health systems research.
-Again, students will be required to present their projects to colleagues and selected audience.
-A CIHLMU Symposia is projected, where students will be presenting their projects through posters and presentations.
+Again, candidates will be required to present their projects to colleagues and selected audience.
+A CIHLMU Symposium is projected, where candidates will be presenting their projects through posters and presentations.

 Research Period II

-The second research period (RP II) will begin in April with the return of the students to their research locations or countries of residence.
-Contact between the student and the two supervisors will again be upheld through the web based communication platform with mandatory commented and graded reports every two months.
+The second research period (RP II) will begin in April with the return of the candidates to their research locations or countries of residence.
+Contact between the candidate and the two supervisors will again be upheld through mandatory commented and graded reports every two months.
 This period will last at least 12 months.
-Towards the end of RP II, students will enter the final stage of research.
-This time will still be spent at the location of research, but with an intensified communication between student and supervisors, marking the finalization of research activity and the writing of the PhD thesis.
-At the end of this period, students are required to submit their PhD thesis.
-Equally, every student will have to submit a manuscript to a peer reviewed journal.
+Towards the end of RP II, candidates will enter the final stage of research.
+This time will still be spent at the location of research, but with an intensified communication between candidate and supervisors, marking the finalization of research activity and the writing of the PhD thesis.
+At the end of this period, candidates are required to submit their PhD thesis.
+Equally, every candidate will have to submit a manuscript to a peer reviewed journal.
 This submission is a precondition for admission to the defense in front of the Promotional Commission at LMU Munich.

-Students who will not manage to finalize their research project in time and to be admitted to defend their work in front of the Promotional Commission after RP II will be allowed an additional time period to finalize their project.
+Candidates who will not manage to finalize their research project in time and to be admitted to defend their work in front of the Promotional Commission after RP II will be allowed an additional time period to finalize their project.
 This includes submission of a manuscript to a peer reviewed journal, which is a precondition for admission to defense.
-If a PhD student does not manage to successfully finalize all required curricular elements comprising the PhD project, submission of the PhD thesis, submission of a manuscript to a peer reviewed journal and the successful defense in front of the Promotional Commission at LMU within 60 months after initiation of the respective PhD studies (begin of Module Block I), the student will be dismissed from the PhD program with the result failed.
+The first extension is valid for 12 months (Research Period III; May third year to April fourth year).
+The final extension is again valid for 12 months (Research Period IV; May fourth year to April fifth year).
+If a PhD candidate does not manage to successfully finalize all required curricular elements comprising the PhD project, submission of the PhD thesis, submission of a manuscript to a peer reviewed journal and the successful defense in front of the Promotional Commission at LMU within 60 months after initiation of the respective PhD studies (begin of Module Block I), the candidate will be dismissed from the PhD program with the result failed.